 The report indicated that Singapore continues to be the economy with the most business-friendly and secure environment.
 For example, resolving commercial disputes in Singapore’s court system on average takes around 150 days, which is the shortest time in the whole world.
 The cost of the same is 26% of the claim’s value, which is significantly low compared to the fellow Asian country of Myanmar, ranked 167 out of 189 economies, where it takes three years to resolve a dispute and the fees run more than 50% of the disputed value.
 In the U.S, it takes 420 days to resolve such a dispute, and the cost is more than 31% of the claim as indicated by the same report.

 1. New Zealand

-In New Zealand, starting a business need take only a few hours of an entrepreneur’s time thanks to a simple online procedure.
+In New Zealand, starting a business only takes a few hours of an entrepreneur’s time thanks to a simple online procedure.
 In the past few decades, New Zealand has been transformed from an agrarian economy, largely dependent upon the British market, into a world-leader among industrialized, free-market economies.
-Since the country emerged from a recession in 2009, it has achieved a 2-3% annual growth rate in the time since.
+Ever since the country emerged from a recession in 2009, it has achieved a 2-3% annual growth rate in the time since.
 The World Bank report indicates that New Zealand is the best country when it comes to protecting minority investors, as well as the best for starting a business.
 Its free trade agreements, pro-competition regulations, efficient tax codes, and an open political system are all contributors to its high ranking.